yamad/sicp/ch1.rst

 1.16
 ~~~~

-A procedure that uses successive squaring, uses a logarithmic number
+A procedure that uses successive squaring uses a logarithmic number
 of steps, and is iterative

 .. literalinclude:: src/exercises/ch1/ex-1.16.scm